margaretmf/margaretmf.github.io/keycreativewriting.md

 ## Beliefs in America ##
 Americans believe in silver linings. <br>
 Americans believe in family. <br>
-Americans believe in beauty.

-Americans believe in grace.

-Americans believe in laughter.

-Americans believe in color.

-Americans believe in rainbows.

-Americans believe in relating.

-Americans believe in sincerity.

-Americans believe in the power of kindness.

-Americans believe in music.

-Americans believe in peace.

-Americans believe in the voice.

-Americans believe in opportunity.

-Americans believe that anything can be achieved.

-Americans believe in a liberal, broad education.

-Americans believe in a team.

-Americans believe in the power of people.

-Americans believe in the South.

-Americans believe in unity.

-Americans believe in a better tomorrow.

-Americans believe in the ability of someone else.

-Americans believe in a new America.

-Americans believe in the entrepreneurship.

-Americans believe in youth.

-Americans believe in what is right.

-Americans believe in the power of love.
-Americans believe in sunlight.
-Americans believe that one can do it.
-Americans believe in never quitting.
-Americans believe in freedom fighters.
-Americans believe in trail blazers.
-Americans believe in horse riders who found our home, discovered our land, paved the way, settled, marked the path to the greatest destiny.
-Americans believe in everyone who looks to the same Sun, moon, stars from different perspectives.
+Americans believe in beauty. <br>
+Americans believe in grace. <br>
+Americans believe in laughter. <br>
+Americans believe in color. <br>
+Americans believe in rainbows. <br>
+Americans believe in relating. <br>
+Americans believe in sincerity. <br>
+Americans believe in the power of kindness. <br>
+Americans believe in music. <br>
+Americans believe in peace. <br>
+Americans believe in the voice. <br>
+Americans believe in opportunity. <br>
+Americans believe that anything can be achieved. <br>
+Americans believe in a liberal, broad education. <br>
+Americans believe in a team. <br>
+Americans believe in the power of people. <br>
+Americans believe in the South. <br>
+Americans believe in the Union. <br>
+Americans believe in unity. <br>
+Americans believe in a better tomorrow. <br>
+Americans believe in the ability of someone else. <br>
+Americans believe in a new America. <br>
+Americans believe in the entrepreneurship. <br>
+Americans believe in youth. <br>
+Americans believe in what is right. <br>
+Americans believe in the power of love. <br>
+Americans believe in sunlight. <br>
+Americans believe that one can do it. <br>
+Americans believe in never quitting. <br>
+Americans believe in freedom fighters. <br>
+Americans believe in trail blazers. <br>
+Americans believe in horse riders who found our home, discovered our land, paved the way, settled, marked the path to the greatest destiny. <br>
+Americans believe in everyone who looks to the same Sun, moon, stars from different perspectives. <br>
 Americans believe in a melting pot is the manifest destiny.

 <br>

 ## The Purpose of Studying History ##
 The purpose of studying history and the humanities is to learn to become a morally and spiritually engaged individual who has free agency, engages ethically with humanity, learns and discovers new things about life for a lifetime.
 No one needs to know everything.
 I believe it's life-fulling to aspire to learn at least one new thing every day.
 History is an expression of experiences, individual and collective.
 The study of history is the study of what has always and already been there, the stories unmasked.
 The study of history is the art of telling stories, and the art of communication.
 Some believe history is objective.
 Some believe history is subjective.
 There exist different viewpoints on the same thing.
 In the Newseum, "journalism is the first draft of history".

 <br>